hashir804/Javascript-Fundamentals/README.md

 ---

 ## Author
-**Hashir Waheed** – QA Engineer passionate about test automation, JavaScript, and modern testing frameworks.
+**Muhammad Hashir Waheed** – SQA Engineer passionate about test automation, JavaScript, and modern testing frameworks.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/hashir804) for collaboration and discussions.

 ---